segarciat/TLPI/ch24-Process-Creation/exercises/05-fork-parent-child-signal-sync/README.md

 In the child, after sending the initial synchronization signal to the parent, the child can use `sigsuspend()` or `sigwaitinfo()` to wait for the signal from the parent.
-Since the synchronization signal is added to the process signal mask before the `fork()`, it will become pending when it is interchanged.
+Since the synchronization signal is added to the process signal mask before the `fork()`, it will become pending when it is generated.
 In the parent after completing the actions of interest, we use `kill(childPid, SYNC_SIG)` to send the signal to the child, optinally followed by `wait(NULL)` or (`wait(&status)` if the parent cares about the termination status of the child).
 Finally, the child